 HOW ANIMAL EXPLOITATION UNDERMINES THIS GOAL

-Antibiotic resistance is a major threat to human and animal healthcare since the low and continual doses of antibiotics given to animals in factory farms, including fish in open pond fish farming, are leading to antibiotic-resistant bacteria.
-Illnesses that cannot be treated by antibiotics threaten a return to Victorian times when such infectious diseases were life-threatening.
+Antibiotic Resistance: Antibiotic resistance is a major threat to human and animal health.
+The continuous doses of antibiotics given to animals in factory farms (as well as fish in open pond fish farming) are leading to antibiotic-resistant bacteria (3).

-Most food-borne illness comes from spoiled and bacteria-laden meat, dairy, eggs and fish.
-Even plant food is affected since recalls of vegetable food for pathogens such as E-coli have arisen from being fertilized by waste from sick animals.
+Foodborne Illness: Most food-borne illness comes from spoiled and bacteria-laden meat, dairy, eggs, and fish.
+Even plant foods can be affected by pathogens such as E. coli that arise from being fertilized by waste from animals (4-5).

-Consumption of animal products is a proven contributor to illnesses such as cancer, heart disease, high blood pressures, obesity and diabetes, and this is aggravated by much meat, fish and dairy being highly processed, high in sodium, trans and saturated fats, or high in processed sugar.
-Fish from farms are diseased and deformed and wild fish are tainted by high amounts of mercury and their own consumption of waste plastic.
+Illness: Consumption of animal products is a significant contributor to illnesses such as cancer (6-7), heart disease, high blood pressure, obesity, and diabetes (8).
+This is aggravated further when the products are highly processed, high in sodium, trans, and saturated fats, or high in processed sugar which in all shows a higher risk of mortality rates (9).
+Fish consumption also comes with risks (10).
+Farmed fish may carry diseases, while wild fish may be tainted by high amounts of mercury (11).

 “Veggie-based diets could save 8 million lives by 2050 and cut global warming” – /news/2016-03-22 – https://www.ox.ac.uk